zhjtwx/BATNet/README.md

 - 5 cases for CE-BATCls training

 The sample dataset can be downloaded from Zenodo: https://zenodo.org/records/15524145/files/data.zip?download=1.
-After downloading, extract the archive into the BAT-Net root directory.
+After downloading, extract the archive into the BATNet root directory.
 #### Directory Structure
 ```bash
 BATNet/